cpre-186-group-4/RaspberryPi-Installer-Script/README.md

 be used.
 #### Enable Peripherals
 From the main menu, go to the `Interfacing Options` tab.
 Here you need to enable the __Camera__, __SSH__, and __I2C__ interfaces.
-Please note that if SSH is enabled on a public network, people _will_ atttempt to hack it, so please change the Pi's password with the command `sudo passwd`
+Please note that if SSH is enabled when your Pi is connected to a public network, people _will_ attempt to log into your Pi and _won't_ always do so with the best intentions.
+This has been a concern since [April 2012](https://www.raspberrypi.org/blog/updated-debian-arch-linux-arm-images/) when SSH was disabled by default. change the Pi's password with the command `sudo passwd`
 ### 3.)
 Updates
 Update existing softare in this Raspbian distribution with the following commands